jjy051/airflow-test/README.md

 ```

 ### Construct data pipeline with Airflow
-One example of data pipeline (one DAGs) - let follow below steps and make data pipeline
+Let's follow below steps and make a data pipeline (one DAGs)
+- A data pipeline we are going to build is about getting user info through api, processing that info, and fetching the info with proper schema into sqlite db
+- It contains several operators, which is
-- creating table -> is-api-available -> extending -> processing-use ->
+  - creating table
-- what is it? when new user comes in, sense that and process and store user info to destination (?)
+  - is-api-available
+  - extracting user
+  - processing user-info
+  - storing user
+- Also consider task dependency and backfill/catchup method

-#### 1) creating table
+#### 1) creating table (SqliteOperator)
+At first, create table where the final processed data will be stored
-- make python script user_processing.py in dags folder
+- Make python script user_processing.py in dags folder
-- let create table using sqlite operator in user_processing.py
+- Let create table using sqlite operator in user_processing.py
 ```
 from airflow.models import DAG from airflow.providers.sqlite.operators.sqlite import SqliteOperator